 Vacant Property Oversight Fees

-Vacant property oversight fees, also called vacancy fees, are ongoing charges that cover the cost of maintaining and protecting vacant units.
 Vacancy fees may cost anywhere from $100 per month of vacancy per unit to much more.
-Vacancy fees are more common if the property management company charges you based on a percentage of monthly collected rent.
-These fees are acceptable, provided they are not too costly.
+They cover the cost of maintaining and protecting vacant units.
+Fees are more common if the property management company charges you based on a percentage of monthly collected rent.

 Some property managers claim that keeping vacant properties in good condition is hard work.
 In many cases, they are right.
 Vacant properties can attract rodents or squatters and generally need to be maintained regardless.